esadowski4/mini-morpheus/README.md

 The project currently consists of two main scripts:

-1.  **Capture Data:** To capture live network traffic and save it for analysis (functionality to be added).
+1.  **Capture Data:** To capture live network traffic and save it for analysis.
     ```sh
     python src/capture.py
     ```